dominictarr/assertions/readme.markdown

 ], validTLA)
 ```

-we can now use `validTLA` every where we need to check that something is a TLA, not just in our tests.
+we can now use `validTLA` where ever we need to check that something is a TLA, not just in our tests.

 ## Error Messages
 one of the best things about assertions is that it creates very detailed error messages.